-Long range plans will upgrade the 1960s-built full cloverleaf interchange between Interstates 35W and 494 on the Bloomington and Richfield city line.
-Studies in 2014 outlined two interchange designs for the exchange: the Turbine concept and the Clovermill concept.
+The I-494 and I-35W Study outlines long range plans upgrading the cloverleaf interchange built in the 1960s joining I-35W and I-494 on the Bloomington and Richfield city line.
+Studies in 2014 outlined two designs for the exchange: the Turbine concept and the Clovermill concept.
 The Turbine adds flyovers in all directions with the exception of I-35E south to I-494 east, while the Clovermill design only adds a flyover from I-35E north to I-494 west.
 Both were evaluated in their ability to improve congestion and safety while providing a cost effective solution.
-The Turbine concept was carried forward by 2014.10 See the I-494 and I-35W Study home page for more details.
+The Turbine interchange design was carried forward by 2014.10

-Minnesota 100 was dropped along I-494 through Bloomington by 1963.
-The east-west section north of Minneapolis and St. Paul was decommissioned in 1965 as Interstate 694 was completed.
-Remaining stretches east of St. Paul and south of St. Paul were renumbered as Minnesota 110 and 120 respectively.
+Minnesota Trunk Highway 100 was dropped along I-494 through Bloomington by 1963.
+The section north of Minneapolis and St. Paul was decommissioned in 1965 as Interstate 694 was completed.
+Remaining stretches east of St. Paul and south of St. Paul were renumbered as MN 110 and MN 120 respectively.

-Interstate 494 directly overlaid Minnesota 110 from Robert Trail (old U.S. 52) east to the split diamond interchange (Exit 65) with 7th and 5th Avenues in South St. Paul.
+Interstate 494 directly overlaid MN 110 from Robert Trail (old U.S. 52) east to the split diamond interchange (Exit 65) with 7th and 5th Avenues in South St. Paul.

-The links with Interstate 94 from I-494 were open from Exit 59 to Oakdale in 1967 and between MN 55 and I-94 east at Maple Grove in 1968.
+The links with I-94 from I-494 were open from Exit 59 to Oakdale in 1967 and between MN 55 and I-94 east at Maple Grove in 1968.
 The full interchange with I-94/694 was not completed until 1973 when Interstate 94 opened to the northwest.
-This left the east-west portion between the MN 5 freeway at Minneapolis-St. Paul International Airport (MSP) and 7th Avenue in South St. Paul.
-Litigation delayed this stretch, with construction finally underway by 1980 with completion east across the Minnesota River to Minnesota 55 in 1982.
-The final stretch took I-494 east to Sunfish Lake and over the original MN 100/110 alignment through Inver Grove Heights to Exit 65 in 1986.1
+This left the portion between the MN 5 freeway at Minneapolis-St. Paul International Airport (MSP) and 7th Avenue in South St. Paul.
+Litigation delayed this stretch, with construction finally underway by 1980 with completion east across the Minnesota River to MN 55 in 1982.
+The final segment took I-494 east to Sunfish Lake, and over the original MN 100/110 alignment through Inver Grove Heights to Exit 65 in 1986.1

-The Wakota Bridge, named after the two counties it connected: Washington and Dakota, opened in 1959 as part of the original Minnesota 100 belt line encircling the Twin Cities area.
-The steel arch bridge carried four overall lanes with no shoulders, reflecting a pre-Interstate system design.
-A $206-million project to replace the aging span started with preparation work at Red Rock Road on November 20, 2001.
-Originally slated for a fall 2007 completion and split into nine projects, work included widening of U.S. 61 to six lanes through Newport, rebuilding 3.5 miles of I-494 and replacing the bridge across the Mississippi River.2
+The Wakota Bridge, named after the two counties it connected: Washington and Dakota, opened in 1959 as part of the original MN 100 belt line encircling the Twin Cities area.
+Reflecting a pre-Interstate system design, the steel arch bridge carried four overall lanes with no shoulders.
+A $206 million project to replace the aging span started with preparation work at Red Rock Road on November 20, 2001.
+Originally slated for completion in Fall 2007 and split into nine projects, construction included widening U.S. 61 to six lanes through Newport, rebuilding 3.5 miles of I-494 and replacing the bridge across the Mississippi River.2

 As work progressed, costs increased to $250 million.
 Completed construction by late 2003 included redesigns of Bailey Road, Point Douglas Road and Hastings Avenue, local roads tieing into I-494 just east of U.S. 61.
 These were rebuilt to accommodate access changes for the Wakota Project.3

-Construction crews retrofitted the span by installing additional support cables as the scheduled completion of the first span shifted from November 2005 to the fall of 2006.
-With retrofit work taking longer than expected, the overall completion also shifted from 2007 to 2008.4,5 Not long after the first new span opened with two-way traffic in October 2006, the dispute between Minnesota Department of Transportation (MnDOT) officials and the contractor, Lunda Construction Co., culminated when a dispute over costs led the state to release the construction firm.
+Construction crews retrofitted the span by installing additional support cables as the scheduled completion of the first span shifted from November 2005 to Fall 2006.
+With retrofit work taking longer than expected, the overall completion was delayed from 2007 to 2008.4,5 Not long after the first new span opened with two-way traffic in October 2006, issues between Minnesota Department of Transportation (MnDOT) officials and the contractor, Lunda Construction Co., culminated when a dispute over costs led the state to release the construction firm.
 Necessary design changes resulting from the hairline cracks added $15 million to the project costs.
-The time table for completion was now placed in 2009.6
+The time table for completion was pushed back again to 2009.6

 The 1959 Wakota Bridge was dismantled in January 2007, clearing the way for construction of the new eastbound span.
 A new bidding process commenced in January 2008 and with the lowest bid, $60.1-million, submitted by Lunda Construction Co. (the same company that MnDOT dropped from the project previously).7 Further actions resulted in a $20 million settlement between MnDOT and HNTB Corp., the engineering firm responsible for the original faulty design of the bridge.
 A portion of these funds were allocated to the reconstruction of Interstate 494 leading north from the Wakota Bridge to I-94 in Woodbury.
 Portions of the 1960s era freeway were expanded to six lanes with new concrete poured during work running simultaneously with the Wakota Project.8